Description

 Dealing With Grief

 If you have lost a loved one before you will know how difficult it is to stay centred in the immediate days after their death.
-We often give this book to clients who we know are battling to cope with the loss of a loved one to help them and their families go through the initial stages of grief while trying to navigate through this difficult time and tie up their family member’s estate.
+We often give this book to clients who we know are battling to cope with the loss of a love one to help them and their families going through the initial stages of grief while trying to navigate through this difficult time and tie up their family member’s estate.

-Publisher’s Summary of The Grief Handbook
+Publisher’s Summary Of The Grief Handbook

 This book provides guidance for those struggling, from someone who has been there.
-Bridget McNulty lost her mum suddenly and found herself unexpectedly amongst the chaos of grief while bringing up small children.
+Bridget McNulty lost her mum suddenly, and found herself unexpectedly amongst the chaos of grief while bringing up small children.
 She couldn’t find the support that she needed, so she created The Grief Handbook.

 This is the ideal companion for those who are grieving.
 It is an honest exploration into the worst thing that can happen to you.
 There is no “one size fits all” approach to grief and the author’s understanding of this is comforting in your time of need.
 Bridget McNulty shows us that the best we can do is understand our emotions, tune into our needs and communicate with those around us.
 The loneliness of bereavement can take its toll on mental health.